Lynyrd Skynyrd founding member Gary Rossington dead at 71

-Gary Rossington, Lynyrd Skynyrd’s last surviving original member who also helped to found the group, died Sunday at the age of 71.
+Gary Rossington, a co-founder and last surviving original member of Lynyrd Skynyrd who helped write the classic answer song "Sweet Home Alabama" and played unforgettable slide guitar on the rock anthem "Free Bird," died Sunday at age 71.
 No cause of death was given.

-“It is with our deepest sympathy and sadness that we have to advise, that we lost our brother, friend, family member, songwriter and guitarist, Gary Rossington, today,” the band wrote on Facebook.
-“Gary is now with his Skynyrd brothers and family in heaven and playing it pretty, like he always does.
-Please keep Dale, Mary, Annie and the entire Rossington family in your prayers and respect the family’s privacy at this difficult time.”
+"It is with our deepest sympathy and sadness that we have to advise, that we lost our brother, friend, family member, songwriter and guitarist, Gary Rossington, today," the band wrote on Facebook.
+"Gary is now with his Skynyrd brothers and family in heaven and playing it pretty, like he always does."

-Rossington cheated death more than once, Rolling Stone reported.
-He survived a car accident in 1976 in which he drove his Ford Torino into a tree, inspiring the band's cautionary song "That Smell."
-A year later, he emerged from the 1977 plane crash that killed singer Ronnie Van Zant, guitarist Steve Gaines, and backing vocalist Cassie Gaines, with two broken arms, a broken leg, and a punctured stomach and liver.
+Rossington cheated death more than once.
+He survived a car accident in 1976 in which he drove his Ford Torino into a tree, inspiring the band’s song “That Smell.”
+A year later, he survived the plane crash that killed singer Ronnie Van Zant, guitarist Steve Gaines, and backing vocalist Cassie Gaines, with multiple broken bones and internal injuries.

-“It was a devastating thing," he told Rolling Stone in 2006.
-"You can’t just talk about it real casual and not have feelings about it.”

 In later years, Rossington underwent quintuple bypass surgery in 2003, suffered a heart attack in 2015, and had numerous subsequent heart surgeries, most recently leaving Lynyrd Skynyrd in July 2021 to recover from another procedure.
 At recent shows, Rossington would perform portions of the concert and sometimes sat out full gigs.